Creating a Contact Form

 In the next couple of steps, we will add some additional configuration required in order for our form to work properly.

-When you inserted the form in the previous step, you will notice an error message in the reCAPTCHA field.
-You need to update the configuration to include a value in the appsettings.json file.
+You need to update the configuration to include a value in the `appsettings.json` file.

 To configure the reCAPTCHA value, see the [reCAPTCHA configuration](https://docs.umbraco.com/umbraco-forms/developer/configuration#recaptcha-v2-field-type-configuration) article.